 Mortality

 Larval mortality was implemented in 41% of the models (Table 1).
-However, the implementation of mortality varied across the models, the most common mortality function used was a linear function (82.2%), whereby a fixed percentage of the larvae were killed after each day.
-Although the number of larvae killed varied from a maximum rate of 30.0% to minimum mortality rate of 1.7%.
+However, the implementation of mortality varied across the models, the most common mortality function used was a linear decay function (82.2%), whereby a fixed percentage of the larvae were killed each day.
+The daily mortality rate in these studies varied from 1.7% to 30.0% with an average of X%.
 Another popular mortality implementation was to kill the larvae based on a known temperature or salinity threshold.
 Mortality schemes using decay or Weibull functions were implemented in a small subset of the models (less than 2%).

 Including mortality in the model increases the mean self-recruitment (Figure 9).
 There was not much change in the mean overall settlement success, however mortality limited the spread of the percentage that successfully settled (Figure 10).
 Including mortality also seemed to increase the mean distance travelled of the larvae, which is the opposite of what you would expect (Figure 11).